2021 PROJECT CANOPY ASSISTANCE GRANTS

 Projects increase the health and livability of communities through sound tree planting and maintenance.

-To be eligible to apply for 2018 Project Canopy Assistance grants, all applicants must attend a grant workshop prior to submitting an application (excluding previous workshop attendees).
-The grant workshop is web-based and is scheduled for March 13, 2018, and will cover topics including grant writing, project development, sustainable community forestry management, and grant administration.
+To be eligible to apply for 2021 Project Canopy Assistance grants, all applicants must attend a grant workshop prior to submitting an application (excluding previous workshop attendees).
+The grant workshop is web-based and is scheduled for February 3, 2021 at 1 PM, and will cover topics including grant writing, project development, sustainable community forestry management, and grant administration.

 Project Canopy is funded by the USDA Forest Service Community Forestry Assistance Program.
 The USDA Forest Service Urban and Community Forestry Program was authorized by the Cooperative Forestry Assistance Act of 1978 (PL95-313) and revised by the 1990 Farm Bill (PL101-624) to promote natural resource management in populated areas and improve quality of life.

 For complete grant application and workshop information, please visit the Project Canopy website at http://www.projectcanopy.me/grants.
 You can also learn more about the Project Canopy assistance program by contacting Jan Ames Santerre by phone at 207-287-4987 or by email at email@example.com.